e0ipso/plugnplay/README.md

 ## Summary
 _Plug'n'Play_ is a simple plugin system that will allow you leverage polymorphism.

-**Example:** Imagine a service that needs to process some data and store it in S3.
+**Example 1:** Imagine a service that needs to process some data and store it in S3.
 The piece that stores the data could be a plugin, and you could have a plugin that writes to S3, another that writes to the local filesystem and another that dumps the data in the console.
 This way you could use configuration files to say: